nholloh/esphome-remote-action/README.md

 # Within any automation, run the script:
 on_press:
   - script.execute:

-      id: remote_action # id of the script, keep this.
+      # id of the script, keep this.
+      id: remote_action

-      device_name: "livingroom-cover" # the name of your device from the esphome section.
+      # the name of your device from the esphome section.
+      device_name: "livingroom-cover"

-      domain: "cover" # the type of component: [cover, light, switch, fan, select, button, number]
+      # the type of component: [cover, light, switch, fan, select, button, number]
+      domain: "cover"

-      component_name: "Livingroom Cover" # the name of the component to trigger
+      # the name of the component to trigger.
+      component_name: "Livingroom Cover"

-      action: "close" # the action to run.
+      # the action to run.
 Available actions depend on the domain.
+      action: "close"

-      variables: "" # additional variables for the action.
-Use URL-like key-value pairing (key=value&...).
+      # additional variables for the action.
+Use URL-like key-value
+      # pairing (key=value&...).
 Pass "" if no variables are required.
+      variables: ""

+      # "true" to only run the action when this ESPHome node is not currently
+      # connected to the API on home assistant side.
+This allows for backup
+      # scenarios when you want to retain performance benefits in most cases
+      # but be fault tolerant should home assistant be down.
+      # "false" to always run the action.
+      only_if_api_disconnected: "false"
 ```

 ## Detailed example: Running an action